almaan/genetech/README.md

 information, deadlines and brief descriptions of the labs with links to material that might be of help to you.

-Make sure that you have Docker installed and the latest imaged pulled from the Docker repo, as described on the "master" page of this repository.
+Make sure that you have RStudio Cloud setup, as described on the "master" page of this repository.

 The slides from the first lecture (introduction) can be found [here](https://almaan.github.io/genetech).